sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 ---------------------------

-Golding finally broke his pattern of silence at this point.
+For the first time Golding broke his pattern of silent observation.
 After making black's move he politely addressed Steinitz.
 "Mr. Steinitz.
 Might I use your bathroom while you ponder your move?"

 "Certainly," replied Steinitz pointing to the room off of his parlor.